Scifabric/pybossa/doc/importers.rst

-Task importers are currently located in view/importer.py; each gets a class, which should inherit from BulkTaskImportForm and provide the following values:
+Task importers are currently located in view/importer.py; each gets a class, which should inherit from BulkTaskImportForm and provide the following public interface:

-* variants
+* importer_id
 * tasks()
-* form_detector
+* variants

-* form_id
+importer_id is the name of the importer; any of the supported importers:
-* template_id
+'csv', 'gdocs' and 'epicollect'

 tasks() should generate a list of tasks

-variants, a property, should list all the variants of this importer;
+variants, a class method, should list all the variants of this importer;
 this mechanism is used for Google Docs